CLOSED CHURCHES WITHIN THE

 Brief History:

-This congregation has its roots in the Scott
+This congregation has its roots in the

-Methodist Episcopal Church.
-That work
+First Methodist Episcopal Church.
+That

-began in January 1893 in the Baltimore Public School building and quickly
+work began in January 1893 in the Baltimore Public School building and quickly

 developed into a possible congregation.